This post has been updated on November 17, 2023

 Will it be a tool or a platform?

-- Validation (10-50+ hrs): Validation is the step you take to validate your concept to ensure that, when the work is done, there will be folks wanting to pay to use your software.
-This involves researching potential competitors, scouring message boards and other areas of the internet for complaints, and, if your SaaS would be a solid B2B product, sitting down with owners of businesses who might become customers to learn exactly what they would look for in a product that addresses the issues you have your eye on.
-There are a number of ways to go about validating your concept, and the specific niche you aim to appeal to should impact the course of validation you use.
-This step will take at least ten hours to complete – longer, depending on how many elements you intend to include in your final product.
+- Validation (10-50+ hrs): Validate your concept to ensure that, when the work is done, there will be people who will pay to use your software.
+This involves researching potential competitors, scouring message boards and other areas of the internet for complaints, and sitting down with people in your target market to learn exactly what they would look for in a product that addresses the issues you have your eye on.
+There are a number of ways to validate your concept, and the specific niche you aim to appeal to should impact the course of validation you use.
+This step will take at least ten hours to complete and likely longer, depending on how many elements you intend to include in your final product.
 This step also helps define your customer acquisition process.

-- Planning (30-200 hrs): We live by the motto, “Well-planned projects are smooth projects”.
-This is the step where you need to ensure your end-goals are finalized and then plan the most efficient route to get there, and yes, you definitely need an information architect for this part.
+- Planning (30-200 hrs): We live by the motto: “Well-planned projects are smooth projects.”
+This is the step where you need to ensure your end-goals are finalized and then plan the most efficient route to get there.
+You definitely need an information architect for this part.
 You might think that thirty or fifty or two hundred hours is way too much to spend on planning when you could be doing something, but try to keep in mind that planning is doing something.
 In fact, projects that spend a little more time in the planning phase, mapping out the exact phase-by-phase goals, tend to take less time and cost less, overall.
 This is a critical step in realizing your SaaS – don’t short yourself or your fledgling company by jumping the gun here.

-- UX Design (25-200 hrs): This step is closely related to the Planning step and may seem like an extension of it and in some ways it is.
+- UX Design (25-200 hrs): This step is closely related to the Planning step and in some ways is an extension of it.
 Note that this isn’t UI design – the User Experience goes a bit deeper than just the User Interface.
 The best SaaS efforts make things intuitive for the user in every possible way.
 This means planning out more than just a clean, easy-to-understand aesthetic.
 It also means anticipating user needs and incorporating innovative, yet simple, methods to allow users to fulfill those needs.
-If you were thorough in the Validation step, then you may have gathered a few ideas of what your users may look for when they gain access to your SaaS.
+If you were thorough in the Validation step, then you may have gathered a few ideas of what your users may look for in your SaaS user experience.

-- Project Management (20% of all development and design time): A project manager might seem like a sideline player, but in actuality, he or she is the glue that holds the project together.
-Project management typically takes around 20% of the total hours on the project, but it depends on how good your developers and designers are.
-If the rest of your team needs babysitting, your project manager could be spending a lot of extra time working helping them get it together, which means extra money for you.
-Choose a project manager who is both experienced and local.
+- Project Management (around 20% of all development and design time): A project manager might seem like a sideline player, but in actuality, they are the glue that holds the project together.
+Project management typically takes around 20% of the total hours on the project, but it depends on how good your developers, designers, and QA’s are, as well as what it’s like to collaborate with you and any other decision-makers on your team.
+If the rest of your team needs babysitting, your project manager could be spending a lot of extra time helping them get it together, which means extra money for you.
+Choose an experienced project manager and thank us later.

 Here are Some of Your More System Specific SaaS Costs

 - Coding and Development: This step is self-explanatory and is where the bulk of the actual creation takes place.
-This step is what most SaaS creators view as the bread and butter of the project and in some ways, it is since it’s what makes your system actually do what it’s supposed to do.
-This is likely going to be the most costly task when it’s all said and done; especially because this step will likely have smaller echoes between each of the subsequent steps.
+This step is what most SaaS creators view as the bread and butter of the project because it’s what makes your system actually do what it’s supposed to do.
+This is likely going to be the most costly task when it’s all said and done.

-- Building in Other Systems: More coding, essentially, but adding in additional functionality also means ensuring that your system plays nicely with others.
-The simplest thing here is enabling auto-emails from your server to users or users’ clients upon completion of various tasks.
-You could also integrate your software with other systems.
-What works best for your SaaS will depend on what you’ve designed it to do.
+- Building in Other Systems: This involves more coding, essentially, but adding in additional functionality also means ensuring that your system plays nicely with others.
+Common items here are enabling automated emails from your server to your users upon completion of various tasks, and using a payment processor to take subscription payments.
+You may also need to integrate your software with other systems, depending on what your SaaS is designed to do.

-- Building Tests: You will, of course, want to test the system and you might be thinking of ways to do that manually.
-If you test manually, you’ll be paying someone (or a team) for every hour of work spent and this won’t be a one-time thing.
-I would recommend that you spend the time up front to build in automated tests since it will save you money in the long run.
+- Building Tests: You will need to test the system and you might be thinking of ways to do that manually.
+If you test manually, you’ll be paying someone (or a team) for every hour of work spent, and this won’t be a one-time thing.
+If possible, we recommend that you spend the time up front to build automated tests since it will save you money in the long run.
 If the testing process for various elements is automated, then errors are easier to find and less time is wasted.
 These tests will continue to be useful after release and will result in a higher-quality product.

 One of the most costly mistakes we see, unfortunately far too often, is a client who has already spent half their budget (or more) only to scrap the original build due to poor planning and a discount development team.